Vinod Sekhar: Business career

-In 1990, Sekhar formed Sekhar Tunku Imran (STI) Group together with his friend, Tunku Tan Sri Imran and entered various business ventures.
+In 1990, Sekhar formed Sekhar Tunku Imran (STI) Group together with his friend, Tunku Imran and entered various business ventures.
 One of the most notable business deals that STI had was a joint venture with Disney-MGM Studios in Florida, USA to produce the movie entitled 'Tarzan, The Epic Adventure'.
-Tunku Tan Sri Imran was declared bankrupt in 2005.

 The Petra Group is a privately held company known for Green Rubber Global, the company's key business which it claims has a cost-effective process that can efficiently recycle used rubber.

 In September 2020, Sekhar launched The Vibes, an online news publication covering Malaysian news.

-In 2021, Petra Group announced that it had procured 200 thousand Sinovac COVID-19 vaccines from China for free distribution.
+In 2021, Petra Group announced that it had procured 200 millions Sinovac COVID-19 vaccines from China for free distribution.

+Legal controversies

+In June 2007, Vinod Sekhar paid a sum of RM657,428.18 to lawyer Affendi Zaharim who had sued him for breaching a settlement agreement over a share investment exercise.
+The payment was carried out to prevent his house being seized.

+On Aug 7, 2019 court bailiffs raided his house in Bukit Tunku and allegedly seized valuables worth RM150,000.
+The action was carried out to fulfil a writ of seizure issued by the Kuala Lumpur Sessions Court which had awarded businessperson John Slattery US$108,000 (equivalent to about RM449,000) as a full settlement of a breach of contract suit against Sekhar.

+In 2021, the Malaysian Anti-Corruption Commission opened a money laundering and tax evasion investigation into Sekhar's affairs.

-In 2024 Sekhar was sued by 12 investors and former employees, for alleged fraud, misrepresentation, breach of contract, and acknowledgement of debt.
-Further, in 2021, the Malaysian Anti-Corruption Commission opened a money laundering and tax evasion investigation into Sekhar's affairs.
+In 2024 Sekhar and his wife Winny Yeap were sued by 12 investors and former employees, for alleged fraud, misrepresentation, breach of contract, and acknowledgement of debt.
+In the course of the trial, the High Court allowed an application by Prime Minister Anwar Ibrahim to set aside an order requiring him to appear as a subpoenaed witness.
+On June 25, 2026, the couple declined to take the stand in their trial, claiming they had no case to answer.